advanced-computer-lab/AclProject/README.md

 visiting the website as a guest.

-The user can also check their reserved flight as well as change any criteria they do not like form changing the seats that they chose to changing the whole flight from beginning to end ,also they can cancel their flight simply and get their money back.
+The user can also check their reserved flight as well as change any criteria they do not like form changing the seats that they chose to changing the whole flight from beginning to end, also they can cancel their flight simply and get their money back.

 ## Motivation
-The reason behind this project is to have the ability of creating a full working flightbooking website with the every feature needed to ensure a satisfying experience for all the users with minimal effort.
+The reason behind this project is creating a full working flightbooking website with the every feature needed to ensure a satisfying experience for all the users with minimal effort.

 ## Build Status
 The code fully works and does not contain any bugs/errors.

-## Code Style
-The following project was written with a standard javascript coding where semicolon are always used ,Creating the function happens before calling it,Horizontal and vertical indents to seperate each function or class and curly braces on same line.

 ## Screenshots
  <img src="images/register.png">